dataontap/DeviceInsights/docs/CONTRIBUTING.md

 - **Discussions**: Use GitHub Discussions for questions
 - **Email**: Contact maintainers for urgent issues

-Thank you for contributing to DOTM Device Compatibility API! 🎉
+Thank you for contributing to Device Insights API! 🎉